Rudolf Höss: Youth and World War I

-Freikorps Fighting & Joining the Nazi Party
+Freikorps fighting and joining the Nazi Party

-After the Armistice of 11 November 1918, Höss completed his secondary education and soon joined some of the emerging nationalist paramilitary groups, first the East Prussian Volunteer Corps, and then the Freikorps unit associated with the Baltic area, Silesia and the Ruhr—the Roßbach Freikorps.'
-Höss recalled this early mission into the Baltic in his autobiography:

-The fighting in the Baltic States was more savage and more bitter than any I had experienced [in the first] World War...
+After the Armistice of 11 November 1918, Höss completed his secondary education and soon joined some of the emerging nationalist paramilitary groups including the Freikorps, first the East Prussian Volunteer Corps, and then Freikorps Roßbach, a unit associated with the Baltic area, Silesia and the Ruhr.'
+Höss recalled this early mission into the Baltic in his autobiography:"The fighting in the Baltic States was more savage and more bitter than any I had experienced [in the first] World War ...
 There was no real front, for the enemy was everywhere.
-When it came to a clash, it was a fight to the death, and no quarter was given or expected...
+When it came to a clash, it was a fight to the death, and no quarter was given or expected ...
 [Houses were] set on fire and burned the occupants to death.
-On innumerable occasions I came across this terrible spectacle of burned-out cottages containing the charred corpses of women and children...Although later on I had to be the continual witness of far more terrible scenes, yet the picture of those half-burned-out huts at the edge of the forest beside the Dvina, with whole families dead within them, remains indelibly engraved on my mind.

-Höss participated in the armed terror attacks on Polish people during the Silesian uprisings against the Germans, and on French nationals during the French Occupation of the Ruhr.
+On innumerable occasions I came across this terrible spectacle of burned-out cottages containing the charred corpses of women and children ...
+Although later on I had to be the continual witness of far more terrible scenes, yet the picture of those half-burned-out huts at the edge of the forest beside the Dvina, with whole families dead within them, remains indelibly engraved on my mind."Höss participated in the armed terror attacks on Polish people during the Silesian uprisings against the Germans, and on French nationals during the French Occupation of the Ruhr.
 The Roßbach Freikorps transformed into a feeder group for the early Nazi movement once its activities were unequivocally banned following their participation in the Third Silesian Uprising.
 The group's leader, Gerard Rossbach, became the first adjutant of the SA.
 After hearing a speech by Adolf Hitler in Munich, Höss joined the Nazi Party in 1922 (member number 3240) and renounced his affiliation with the Catholic Church.

 On 31 May 1923, in Mecklenburg, Höss and members of the Freikorps attacked and beat to death local schoolteacher Walther Kadow on the wishes of farm supervisor Martin Bormann, who later became Hitler's private secretary.
 Kadow was believed to have tipped off the French occupational authorities that Freikorps paramilitary soldier Albert Leo Schlageter was carrying out sabotage operations against French supply lines.
 Schlageter was arrested and executed on 26 May 1923; soon afterwards Höss and several accomplices, including Bormann, took their revenge on Kadow.
 In 1923, after one of the killers confessed to a local newspaper, Höss was arrested and tried as the ringleader.
 Although he later claimed that another man was actually in charge, Höss accepted the blame as the group's leader.
 He was convicted and sentenced (on 15 or 17 March 1924) to 10 years in prison, while Bormann received a one-year sentence.